arthurabreu/SelfTraining/README.md

-#SelfTraining is a projet that implements
+# Description
-the TMDB The Movies Database API into a full working Android App, using the most up to date technologies on the mobile platform.
+SelfTraining is a projet that implements the TMDB The Movies Database API into a full working Android App, using the most up to date technologies on the mobile platform.

-#Technologies
+# Technologies

 - MVVM
 - Databinding